-In the real world, human would adopt appropriate counting modes for different density regions: they would accurately locate and count the target in sparse regions and reason the target number in dense regions \cite{DecideNet}.
+In the real world, humans would adopt appropriate counting modes for different density regions: they would accurately locate and count the targets in sparse regions and reason the target number in dense regions \cite{DecideNet}.
 Motivated by the human counting behaviors, an ideal counting method should have an adaptive ability to choose the appropriate counting mode according to the crowd density.
-To be specific, it is expected to count through localizing target in low density region; whereas in congested regions, it should behave in an inference mode.
+To be specific, it is expected to count through localizing targets in low density regions; whereas, in congested regions, it should behave in an inference mode.

-CNN constructs a powerful broad filter through focusing on the local information correlation, and show effective in computer vision task.
-But it is usually too dependent on a certain local information, which may lead to the unreliability of the extraction semantic information.
-Unlike the CNN, the Transformer adopt the Multi-Head Self-Attention mechanism which could provide the global receptive field.
-Such Multi-Head Self-Attention mechanism is able to understand the relationship of different regional semantics in the entire image.
+CNN constructs a powerful broad filter by focusing on the local information correlation, and show effectiveness in computer vision task.
+But it is usually too dependent on certain local information, which may lead to the unreliability of the extracted semantic information.
+Unlike the CNN, the Transformer adopts the Multi-Head Self-Attention mechanism which could provide the global receptive field.
+Such a Multi-Head Self-Attention mechanism can understand the relationship of different regional semantics in the entire image.
 In Figure \ref{fig:introduce2}, we visualize the predicted results of CNN and Transformer networks to show their differences.
-As shown in the green dash framework of Figure \ref{fig:introduce2} (a), the CNN estimation could accurately locate and count target in sparse crowds, which is reliable.
-On the other hand, in crowded regions in red dash framework, the corresponding object sizes tend to be very small and hard to locate.
-The CNN estimations is unable to accurately reflect the density in these regions, leading to a wrong estimation.
-While the Transformer network could perform better on these occasions, since the Transformer estimation has significantly different response intensities in different density regions.
-This means that the Transformer has the ability to effectively perceive the density of the area.
-However, in the sparse-crowd regions in green dash framework of Figure \ref{fig:introduce2} (b), the response position of Transformer estimation is inconsistent with the target position.
+As shown in the green dash framework of Figure \ref{fig:introduce2} (a), the CNN estimation could accurately locate and count targets in sparse crowds, which is reliable.
+On the other hand, in crowded regions in the red dash framework, the corresponding object sizes tend to be very small and hard to locate.
+The CNN estimation is unable to accurately reflect the density in these regions, leading to a wrong estimation.
+While the Transformer network could perform better on the occasion, since the Transformer estimation has significantly different response intensities in different density regions.
+This means that the Transformer can effectively perceive the density of the area.
+However, in the sparse-crowd regions in the green dash framework of Figure \ref{fig:introduce2} (b), the response position of Transformer estimation is inconsistent with the target position.

 Based on the above analysis, we find that the CNN and Transformer networks have their different strengths on different crowd densities regions.
 The CNN based method could localize and count each person precisely in the low density regions since they concentrate on the local pixel correlation.
 However, its reliability degenerates in crowded regions due to the inaccuracy of regional density information perception.
 The Transformer based approach is preferred for congested scenes.
 Without localization information for each target, applying them to sparse scenes may lead to wrong estimation.
 Motivated by this understanding, we propose a novel crowd counting framework named CNN and Transformer Adaptive Selection Network (CTASNet), which is capable of adaptively locating the target in the low density regions and perceiving the crowd density in the high density regions.